iionly/tidypics/tidypics/README.txt

 Known issues:

 - watermarking not fully working,
-- slightshow not fully working.
+- slideshow not working on Elgg 1.9.